Q. Is there a fee to file a claim?

 Q. What is the process for a request for reconsideration?

-A. Either the claimant or the attorney may request a reconsideration of the Board’s determination.
+A. Either the claimant or the attorney may request a reconsideration of the Board of Trustees’ determination.
 The request must:

 - Be made in writing;

-- Be received by the Fund no later than 30 days from the date of the letter advising the claimant or attorney of the Board’s decision;
+- Be received by the Fund no later than 30 days from the date of the letter advising the party requesting the reconsideration of the Board’s decision;

 - State the basis for the request for reconsideration; and